uyriq/uyriq/README.md

 - 👋 Hi, I’m @uyriq
--  I’m interested in learnening and ... 👀🌱 I’m currently learning React - 💞️
+-  I am interested in learning and expanding my knowledge.
+Currently, 👀🌱 I’m learning React - 💞️

 <!---
 This is a ✨ special ✨ repository because this `README.md` appears on my GitHub profile.